Public holidays in Saudi Arabia

-Government departments and institutions are suspended in the Kingdom of Saudi Arabia during the festival holidays for holiday Eid al-Fitr and Eid al-Adha to the public sector if there is a time and one day the reality of the weekend and the Eid holiday, this day is added to the Eid vacation.
+Government departments and institutions are suspended in the Kingdom of Saudi Arabia during the festival holidays for holiday Eid to the public sector if there is a time and one day the reality of the weekend and the Eid holiday, this day is added to the Eid vacation.

+According to the Gulf News, the public holidays in Saudi Arabia are Saudi Founding Day, Eid Al Fitr, the Day of Arafat, Eid Al Adha, the Islamic New Year, and Saudi National Day.

 Calendar

 Saudi Arabia follows the Islamic calendar, which consists of 12 months but only 354 or 355 days.

 Working time and official holidays

 Working hours begin at 8:00 AM and end at 2:00 PM for government departments.
 Businesses operate Sunday - Thursday and some businesses operate on Saturday as well.
 The operation hours are in the morning from 10:00 AM–12:00 PM and in the afternoon from 4:00 PM–10:00 PM but close shortly during prayer time.
 School hours are from 7:30 AM – 1:00 PM.